Kreablo/koha-plugin-vendor-acquisition/README.md

 * Go to Koha administration -> Manage plugins.
 * Click on "upload plugin" and upload the kpz-file.

+## Security token

+As protection against cross site request forgery attacks, the plugin generates a random token upon installation.
+This token is part of the URL that needs to be communicated to the vendor.
+Note that if the plugin is reinstalled, this token may be regenerated and then a new link needs to be communicated to the vendor.

 ## Configuration

 The plugin can be configured with the parameters described below.
 At